KIDNEY COLLECTING TUBULES CONSTELLATION

 The Kidney Collecting Tubules (KCT) Constellation is a specific type of Brainstem Constellation.

-Biological Conflicts: abandonment conflict, existence conflict, refugee conflict – feeling like a “fish out of water”
+Biological conflicts: abandonment conflict, existence conflict, refugee conflict – feeling like a “fish out of water”

 Mentally, the KCT Constellation presents as disorientation.
 People in this constellation have a poor sense of direction and get easily lost in unfamilar places.
 They are puzzled by directions and tend to confuse right and left.
 They have a hard time finding their way around in big buildings such as hotels, office buildings, or airports.
 Large shopping malls are like a maze where they go in circles until - at last - they find their way out (which is usually not where they came in).
 Driving in new areas is highly distressing.
 Closed roads, diversion signs, or taking the wrong exit on a highway throws them into a state of panic.
 They certainly don't enjoy traveling by themselves and have no inclination to explore new destinations (compare with Flying Constellation).
 When they have to take a plane, they are at the airport long before departure.
 They usually go straight to the gate and sit close to the counter, boarding card and passport in their hands; they are also the first to board.

 The degree of disorientation is proportional to the intensity of the conflicts.
-With a strong constellation, the disorientation might reach a degree that the person does not longer recognize his surroundings.
+With a strong constellation, the disorientation might reach a degree that the person no longer recognize his surroundings.
 In the elderly, a KCT Constellation is often caused by being hospitalized (first refugee conflict) and then transferred to a nursing home (second refugee conflict), where they feel like a “fish out of water”, away from their home and their family (see also dementia linked to separation conflicts).

 The KCT Constellation creates, therefore, a compulsion to stay close to home.
 The purpose of this need originates in the biological conflict of being swept out of the water environment and washed ashore.
 The instinctive response of staying put (figuratively speaking, “close to shore”) provides the chance to be picked up by the next wave and carried back home, so to speak.
 This innate behavior is controlled from the two kidney collecting tubules relays and activated by the constellation.